Citation, DOI & article data

 - also typically open ring in morphology

-- double inversion recovery DIR: a new sequence that suppresses both CSF and white matter signal and offers better delineation of the plaques.
+- a sequence that suppresses both CSF and white matter signal and offers better delineation of the plaques

 Location of the plaques can be infratentorial, in the deep white matter, periventricular, juxtacortical or mixed white matter-grey matter lesions.